 Whilst the threat of coronavirus remains a danger to our way of life, there is no way that we can expect a return to a pre-COVID-19 ‘normal’….in any aspect of our daily routines.

 This includes visiting a brothel or sex worker.

 For the foreseeable future, we can expect the above conditions, limits and precautions to be part and parcel of getting a service and accepting this is the first part of the industry’s recovery.

 The bottom line is that we are all going to have to get used to a new normal and the sooner we can adapt, the better life is going to be.

-The pandemic may not yet be over and the threat may remain but we can help to keep our communities safe by adhering to the guidelines.
+The pandemic is not yet over and the threat may remain – but we can help to keep our communities safe by adhering to the guidelines.

 Are you struggling to balance sex work and covid-19?